An Ode to Oats

 An ode to Oats is a compelling saga of transition of my family to healthy eating.
 It took many a persuasive attempts to win over their confidence and change that ‘No!
 Not again’ to getting hooked to the mighty oats.

-Paeans of Oats: The silence on the dinning table was the answer to my constant requests for trying oats.
-Clippings on article on oats were pasted on the areas of maximum visibility.
-Digging the supermarkets for the latest in oats and baking the yummy treats of oats paid the rich dividends.
+Paeans of Oats: The silence on the dinning table was the answer enough to my constant requests for eating oats.
+Clippings from magazines and news papers were pasted on the areas of maximum visibility.
+Searched the super markets for the latest add-ons in oatmeals.
+Baked many innovative goodies using oats.
+Finally with my single-minded goal of incorporating healthy food habits in my family I succeeded in making them sing paeans of oats for good.

 Oaty facts;